hellobytecodes/MetaExif/README.md

 # ScreenShot
 <img src="screen.png" alt="">

-# Download Language Byte 👇
+# Download Byte
-<a href="https://github.com/hellobytecodes/Language-Byte">Download Byte</a>
+<a href="https://github.com/hellobytecodes/Language-Byte">Download Language Byte</a>

+Before you know how to run the tool, please install it by clicking the link above and downloading the Byte language source.